nreid/vc_tutorials/Part1_qc_alignment.md

 grep -c "^+" son.1.fq
 ```

+It's worth noting that while we are using uncompressed fastq files in this example, all of the programs we are working with will accept files compressed using gzip (generally denoted with the file extension '.gz'), and it's good practice to keep fastq files compressed so they use less storage space.

 ## Assess read quality ##

 In order to evaluate the general quality of reads in the file we will use the `FastQC` package.
 The command can take multiple files as input and outputs a quality report in html format.